Blessed are those who mourn, for they will be comforted.

 As we meditate on this, what comes to mind is the need to mourn for the state of the church and Christians generally.
-In many countries, churches are weak and nominal, or are split by internal conflicts.
-There is need to mourn.
-There is need to mourn also for believers who have quit the struggle and crossed to the other side.
+In many countries, churches are weak and nominal or are split by internal conflicts.
+There is a need to mourn.
+There is a need to mourn also for believers who have quit the struggle and crossed to the other side.

 RESPONSE: Today I will repent of my self-sufficiency.